What You Need to Know About Gifting a Car in Canada

 How do I insure a gifted car if this is the first vehicle I've ever owned?

-Since this may be the first car insurance policy you'll purchase for yourself, you'll need to ensure that you at least have the mandatory coverage required within your province.
-In addition to the basic coverage it provides, you'll also want to look into adding enhanced coverage to your basic policy, such as Comprehensive coverage, Collision or Upset, Specified Perils or All Perils coverage.
-By choosing any of these options, you can think of it as adding an extra layer of defense to your car to protect it from the unexpected.
+Since this may be the first car insurance policy that you purchase for yourself, you'll need to ensure that you at least have the mandatory coverage required within your province.
+You may also want to look into adding enhanced coverage options to your policy to help protect your vehicle in a wider range of scenarios, like Comprehensive coverageCollision or Upset, Specified Perils or All Perils coverage.

 Although you may have scored a car at little to no cost, there are still other costs to factor in when owning a car — and they'll start adding up.
 While you may have no say in gas prices or maintenance costs, you can look into ways to save on your car insurance.
-Whether you're a new driver living at home who's receiving a gifted car from your parents, or you're an existing TD Insurance customer with a policy for home, condo or tenant insurance, you can take advantage of the bundling discounts we offer, such as our multi-product or multi-vehicle discounts, just to name a few.
+Whether you're a new driver living at home who's receiving a gifted car from your parents, or you're an existing TD Insurance customer with a policy for homecondo or tenant insurance, you can take advantage of the bundling discounts we offer, such as our multi-product or multi-vehicle discounts, just to name a few.

 To gift, or not to gift, that is the question.